idcrook/raspberry-pi-rotary-phone/README.md

 # raspberry-pi-rotary-phone #

-Ansible role(s) for Raspberry Pi deployment, configuration, and maintenance
+Ansible roles for Raspberry Pi deployment, configuration, and maintenance

-**STATUS**: Very much a Work-In-Progress!
-Not yet ready for using.
+## STATUS

+A Work-In-Progress

+Have successfully normalized a Pi and did  developer configuration

+See TODO / DONE section at end for tasks in the roles and features desired, planned or completed.

 # Getting started #

+**Assumptions**

+ - ansible installed, control machine platform: _macOS_
+   - may work on Linux, etc. but haven't tested

-So you've flashed a raspbian-compatible image to an SD card and installed in your Raspberry Pi(s).
+So you've flashed a raspbian-compatible image to an SD card and installed in your Raspberry Pi(s)?

 Power it up with Ethernet cable attached.
 Your ansible host (where you _run_ ansible) needs to be able to access the network the Pi is on in order to SSH to it.

 ## Customize inventory ##